gofore/aws-training/docs/01-introduction-to-aws/slides.md

 ## Best practices

-- Split the application into small, stateless, horizontally-scalable services
+- Split the application into small, **stateless**, horizontally-scalable services
-- Loosely couple services with queues and load balancers
+- **Loosely couple** services with queues and load balancers
-- Automate infrastructure setup and application deployment
+- **Automate** infrastructure setup and application deployment

 ---